Alumni Benefits & Services

 - Writing and WCYA Postgraduate Semester – Ideal for writers who want assistance launching a new writing project, want to master a new genre or need help preparing a prose, poetry or writing for young readers project for publication.

-In addition to the programs listed above, alumni may have the option to attend an MFA in Writing or Writing for Children & Young Adults overseas residency as a participant.
-Find out more below:
+In addition to the programs listed above, alumni may have the option to attend an overseas residency as a participant through our MFA in Writing, MFA in Writing for Children & Young Adults, or International MFA in Creative Writing & Literary Translation programs.
+Find out more on our Residencies Abroad page.

 Refer a Prospective Student